-The LTC2492 transmits the conversion result, reads the input configuration, and receives a start of conversion command through a synchronous 3- or 4-wire interface.
+The LTC2494 transmits the conversion result, reads the input configuration, and receives a START of conversion command through a synchronous 3- or 4-wire interface.
 During the conversion and sleep states, this interface can be used to access the converter status.
-During the data output state, it is used to read the conversion result, program the input channel, rejection frequency, speed multiplier, and select the temperature sensor.
+During the data output state, it is used to read the conversion result, program the input channel, rejection frequency, speed multiplier, select the temperature sensor and set the gain.